Kjarten/XAudiole/README.md

 - d.
 NPM is the package manager of node.js that has a strict version control so only well written packages are accepted
 ---

+**[Haust 2013] What is NPM and what effect does it have on node.js**

+- a.
+NPM is a framework for node.js that makes it easy to write web applications
+- b.
+NPM is a framework for node.js that assists in manual tasks
+- c.
+NPM is the package manager of node.js that makes it really easy to fetch and create packages
+- d.
+NPM is the package manager of node.js that has a strict version control so only well written packages are accepted
+---

 ## HTTP

 **[Haust 2017] What does it mean if we perform a request in HTTP and the status code of the response ranges from 400 through 499**